A frequent question that we get on 100G QSFP modules is cost: How much is it? How much does it cost?

 Well, the short answer is – it depends.
 It’s impossible to give one same price as it is based on many different factors.
 But we will try to answer this important question with enough details and actual price ranges that you can use as a reference as you consider your next 100G QSFP28 purchase.

-Let’s first take a look at different factors that could affect 100G QSFP28 optical module cost.
+Let’s take a look at different factors that could affect 100G QSFP28 optical module cost.

 While optical transceiver development has gotten simpler over the years, it does involve full engineering development to design, validate, and qualify.
 Generally, the two main milestones in this phase are Design Verification Test (DVT) and Qualifications Test.